aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/word-processing/generate-word-document/_index.md

 ## 2. Setting Up Your Java Development Environment

 Before we start, ensure that you have Java Development Kit (JDK) installed on your system.
-You can download the latest JDK from the official Oracle website.
+You can download the latest JDK from the Oracle website.
 Additionally, choose an Integrated Development Environment (IDE) for Java development, such as Eclipse or IntelliJ IDEA.

 ## 3. Installing Aspose.Words for Java